tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <p></p>
 <h6>What I personally learned</h6>
 <ul>
 <li>Cutting kerf width is the width of material that is removed by the laser beam during a cutting process.
+Kerf width depends on many parameters, such as the thickness of the material (the thicker the material, the thinner the kerf), type of material (for example, acrylic and other materials with low melting point tend to create bigger kerf), the machine itself, the focus of the beam, and the settings of power, speed, and frequency.</li>
-The delicate balance between translational speed and laser power defines the quality of the cut as well as the kerf width.
-We should not abuse neither power nor speed.</li>
+<li>The delicate balance between translational speed and laser power defines the quality of the cut as well as the kerf width.
+We should abuse neither power nor speed.</li>
 <li>As power increases, the energy in the laser increases, which will result in a deeper cut and a bigger kerf.
 High power could also make more smoke and charred edges.
 So, power is a necessity to reach a required cutting or engraving depth, but over-using it is quite destructive to our materials.</li>
 <li>As speed increases, the energy is exposed to a point in a shorter time, which will result in a shallower, unstable cut and a thinner kerf.
 Increasing speed will also quicken the cutting time.</li>
-<li>The laser-cutters cannot be left unattended, and the air ventilation should always be switched on.</li>
 </ul>
 <p></p>